starvagrant/toh/toh_text/travelingwithtragedy.md

 "You like the off color sidebars?"

 "Especially the ones not in the chapter were reading.
 They were kind of my YouTube videos when I got into her class.
 So there was this sidebar about books over the course of the middle ages.
-So all these classics are written, but you can only physically write one or two new copies a year, and you might not be literate in the language that you're copying.
-'Greek cannot be read'.
+So all these classics are written, but you can only physically write one or two new copies a year, and you might not be literate in the language that you're copying. '[Greek cannot be read]'.
 That must have sucked huh?
-Eight hours a day copying squiggles I can't understand.
+Eight hours a day [copying squiggles][] I can't understand.
 Now draw my own squiggles for eight hours, I could do that in school no prob.
 It was too comical."

 "And I was in a small town in Kentucky.
 Well, smallish.
 If I wanted to find out more about ancient Greece from a live person, it had to be through Manual.
 So when I flunked a test I suggested a book report as makeup work.
 I got the Republic."

 "Not your thing?"

-"As a philosopher, my philosophy is that philosophers should be kings, even though true philosophers don't want to be kings."
+"As a philosopher, my philosophy is that [philosophers should be kings][], even though true philosophers don't want to be kings."

 Dr. Creed took his eyes off the road for just a bit to get a look at her.
 He skin was hard and dry from the cold, but she couldn't have been older than 22.
 Her hair was died cherry red.
 Not a subtle "I might actually be a redhead" shade.
 A "My hair is red, like my wine." kind of look.
 He noticed a lack of lines around her mouth, like the ones he saw in women his age.
 Not unusual, but he noticed they weren't there yet.